 Potential complications include:

 - PID (pelvic inflammatory disease).
 This is an infection of the reproductive organs and possibly other, nearby organs.
 Most IUD users who develop PID do so within 20 days of insertion.
 Symptoms of PID are fever, chills, excessive bleeding, foul-smelling or unusual vaginal secretions, pain, and pain during sex.
 Doctors treat PID with antibiotics.
 But left untreated, it can lead to infertility, long term pain, an ectopic pregnancy following unprotected sex, and possibly death.
-In extreme cases, patients require a hysterectomy.
+In extreme cases involving a uterine rupture, patients require a hysterectomy.

 - Organ perforation.
 IUDs are pointy, sharp objects.
 If they travel and embed in the uterus, they can cause serious tissue damage and infection.
 The device becomes less effective at preventing pregnancy as well.